yalesites-org/yalesites-project/docs/setup.md

 The YaleSites platform organizes work across a series of custom modules, themes, and an installation profile.
 To avoid an unnecessarily monolithic architecture, each of these dependencies exist in unique repositories that are included via composer.
 The previously created local development environment is an ideal place for working on these projects within the context of a YaleSite.

 By default, composer dependencies are downloaded in a dist packaged version of the project with git metadata removed.
-When working on a Yale-managed package, the originally downloaded composer dependency must be replaced with the source packaged version.
+When working on a Yale-managed package such as Atomic or the Component Library, the originally downloaded composer dependency must be replaced with the source packaged version.
 This allows any changes to be tracked in version control.

 ### Atomic theme